 The investor’s total cost basis remains the same, less the cash in lieu of the fractional shares.
 However, the adjusted cost basis now factors in 22 shares instead of 15, equaling a $4.66 per share cost basis and a $2.33 fractional share cost basis.
 Finally, the taxable “net gain” for the cash payment received in lieu of fractional shares equates to $2.725 – $2.33 = $0.39.

 It’s not always possible to anticipate a company being restructured and how it will affect shareholders’ stock.
 In the event the company doesn’t wish to deal with fractional shares, it’s important for shareholders to understand the alternatives such as cash in lieu of fractional shares, and how it affects them.
 While cash in lieu can be burdensome, investors can be made whole and can then proceed on their own accord.

 There are many reasons investors consider fractional shares worth buying to add to their investment portfolio.
-For individuals looking to invest in fractional shares with the help of a simple account setup and no fees, SoFi Invest® can help.
+For individuals looking to invest in fractional shares with the help of a simple account setup and no fees, opening an online brokerage account with SoFi Invest® can help.